-Subsequent to September 30, 2010, our Board has also formed a Strategic and Operational Review Committee comprised of certain members of our Board and our senior management team that has been tasked with reviewing all key strategic and operational matters.
-Our Board and our senior management team may engage additional third-party specialists to further review our identified material weakness and identify any other enhancements to our internal controls that may prevent future significant deficiencies and/or material weaknesses.
+In addition, subsequent to September 30, 2010, our Board formed a Strategic and Operational Review Committee comprised of certain members of our Board and our senior management team that has been tasked with reviewing all key strategic and operational matters.
+Our Board and our senior management team may engage additional third-party specialists to further review and identify any other enhancements to our internal controls that may help prevent future significant deficiencies and/or material weaknesses.